 In partnership with the Eastern Shore Area Health Education Center (ESAHEC), GGEAR sponsors an annual Assessment Tool Workshop for students at Salisbury University and the University of Maryland, Eastern Shore majoring in Pharmacy, Physical Therapy, Nursing, Dietary/Nutrition and Social Work.
 This half-day interdisciplinary training program supports the development of clinical skills relevant to the care of older adults and emphasizes the importance of a team approach in geriatric health care planning and delivery.

 Our Community Health Worker Training program is offered online in a virtual classroom setting.
-Students who successfully complete the program learn the required skills needed to be successful in the healthcare field.
+Students who successfully complete the program learn the required skills needed to be successful in the health care field.
 Becoming a CHW allows you to be an advocate for patients while giving back to your community.
 Our current program is offered twice a year in the spring and fall.
-Apply today: bit.ly/ESAHEC_CHW
+Apply today for our spring cohort